afsc-gap-products/gap_public_data/README.md

 ## Access data via Oracle (AFSC-only)

-If you have access to the AFSC Oracle database, you can pull the data directly from the Oracle schema these data are pulled from for FOSS.
+If the user has access to the AFSC Oracle database, the user can use `SQL developer` to view and pull the FOSS public data directly from the `RACEBASE_FOSS` Oracle schema.

 ### Connecting to Oracle from R

-While you can access the data directly by opening `SQL developer`, many users will want to access the data using `R`.
-You will need to install the `RODBC` R package and have OFIS (IT) connect R to Oracle.
-Once connected, you can use the following code in R to connect to Oracle.
+Many users will want to access the data from `Oracle` using `R`.
+The user will need to install the `RODBC` R package and ask OFIS (IT) connect `R` to `Oracle`.
+Then, use the following code in `R` to establish a connection from `R` to `Oracle`:

+Here, the user can write in their username and password directly into the `RODBC` connect function.
+Never save usernames or passwords in scripts that may be intentionally or unintentionally shared with others.

 ``` r
 library("RODBC")